open-resources/physics_bank/files/bio.md

 #### **Dr. Jake Bobowski**

-I am a Professor of Teaching in physics at UBC Okanagan.
-In addition to teaching and Physics Education Research, I am interested in applying microwave techniques to study condensed matter systems. <br><br><br><br><br>
+Jake is a Professor of Teaching in physics at UBC Okanagan.
+In addition to teaching and Physics Education Research, he is interested in applying microwave techniques to study condensed matter systems. <br><br><br><br><br>

 ### Graduate students